network-tocoder/Cisco-SD-WAN-Quick-Reference/02_SD-WAN_Onboarding/Onboarding_key_concepts.md

-# SD-WAN Controllers – Underlay Transport
+# SD-WAN Onboarding – Key Concepts

+This document covers the foundational concepts required for onboarding Cisco SD-WAN controllers and WAN Edge routers, focusing on underlay transport and management VPNs.

+## Underlay Transport (VPN 0)

 - The first step in onboarding the Controllers is to establish IP transport between themselves & the WAN Edge Routers in the underlay network
   - E.g. over the Internet or MPLS facing link(s)